 A non-opioid analgesic.
 Effective for mild pain.
 Usually starts to work after 15-60 minutes and lasts for approximately six hours.
 Suitable for use during pregnancy.
 Suitable for use whilst breastfeeding.
 Does not cause drowsiness.

 AspirinA non-opioid analgesic and anti-inflammatory.
 Effective for mild pain particularly joint and muscle pain.
 Not usually recommended in pregnancy, especially during the last few weeks, so discuss with your doctor.
 Aspirin passes into breast milk and may cause problems such as Reyes Syndrome, so should not be taken while breastfeeding.

 Codeine including paracetamol or aspirin and codeine combinationsCodeine is a mild opioid analgesic and is effective for mild to moderate pain.
 It may cause constipation and/or drowsiness.
 Codeine should not be taken in the first trimester of pregnancy as there is a possible association with respiratory and cardiac conditions in the baby.
 It can also lead to drug dependence in the baby which may include withdrawal symptoms after birth.
 Codeine passes into breast milk and so is regarded as unsafe to take during breastfeeding.

 Non-steroidal anti-inflammatory drug (NSAID).
 Effective for pain, inflammation, stiffness and soft tissue injury.
 Usually starts to work after 1-2 hours, with duration of action of 5-10 hours.
 Ibuprofen gives its best effects with PGP if taken regularly for at least two weeks.

-Not usually used in pregnancy and is also not recommended when breast-feeding, but an occasional dose is unlikely to cause a problem.
+Ibuprofen should not be used in pregnancy and is also not recommended when breastfeeding.

 Other pages in this section: